gijzelaerr/python-snap7/README.rst

 About
 =====

-This is a ctypes-based Python wrapper for snap7.
-Snap7 is an open-source, 32/64 bit, multi-platform Ethernet communication suite for interfacing natively with Siemens S7 PLCs.
+This is a Python wrapper for Snap7, an open-source, 32/64 bit, multi-platform Ethernet communication suite for interfacing natively with Siemens S7 PLCs.

 Python-snap7 is tested with Python 3.9+, on Windows, Linux and OS X.